 You can learn how to make leave-in conditioner easily and cheaply at home.
 Because you control the mix, what you make may even be better for you than what’s available at the stores.

 Basically, a leave-in conditioner is just a watered down version of a regular conditioner.
 It’s thin enough to flow through a spray or pump bottle, and also light enough to give some conditioning to your hair without weighing it down.

-I recommend starting out with this very simple recipe:
+I recommend starting out with this very simple formula: